 BABEL

-Benchmark for Autonomous Bridge Assessment and Localization Evaluation
+Benchmark for Autonomous Bridge Evaluation and Localization

 As agent compositions scale, a new failure mode emerges: every component passes local validation — schema checks, type checks, pairwise tests — but the end-to-end output is semantically wrong.
 Settlement dates shift by one business day.
 Escalations fire thirty minutes early.
 Fees are computed on the wrong base.
 The error is systematic, subtle, and invisible to current evaluation methods.
+Documented losses from this failure mode total billions in aggregate across aerospace, finance, payments, healthcare, software, and energy — from the $327M Mars Climate Orbiter to recurring 100× Stripe overcharges to $4B+ in LNG arbitration.

 Start with live validation and the Oracle condition below.
 The remaining sections explain the benchmark surface, results, and how to reproduce or challenge it.